dixulbabi/rush-lion-md/README.md

 ####

-*XLICON-V3* - A Advanced Multi Device whatsapp bot Based on *CHEEMS V10*
+*rush-lion-md* - A Advanced Multi Device whatsapp bot Based on *CHEEMS V10*
 -------

 ***

 ## ⭐ `Star This Repo`
-If you find XLICON-V3-MD helpful, consider giving it a star ⭐ to show your appreciation.
+If you find rush-lionMD helpful, consider giving it a star ⭐ to show your appreciation.

 Thanks to all contributors! 🚀